Enigmatic-Smile/docs/offers/README.md

 An offer qualifies transactions depending on a combination of three properties: `startDate, endDate` and `locationsTotal`.
 On the dashboard offers are grouped between pending, all-set, live and expired.

-If the offer is labeled as pending it means that the `startDate` is in the future.
+If the offer is labeled as pending it means that the `startDate` is in the future or it has no linked locations.
 When an offer has at least one location linked to it and the `startDate` is set in the future, the offer is placed in the all-set group.
 An offer is live when today's date is between the offer's `startDate` and `endDate` and `locationsTotal` is greater than `0`.

 ### Pending
 Offer `startDate` is set in the future.
-Offer will start qualifying transactions made at locations linked to the offer after the `startDate`.
+Offer will start qualifying when transactions are made at locations linked to the offer after the `startDate`.

 ### Live
 Current day is between `startDate` and `endDate` and offer is qualifying transactions at the locations linked to it.